 Patterns usually have you pick up stitches from an edge you bound off before.

 Many patterns come in chart form instead of using a written pattern.
 This is especially common for Fair Isle and lace.
-It's rare that the entire pattern is in chart form.
+The entire pattern is rarely in chart form.
 There are just too many things that can't be communicated in a chart.